Making the Leap

 Through the Cold War, Sweden became well known for requiring their combat aircraft to be able to use straight stretches of highway as improvised runways and for the aircraft to be fully supportable away from a fully equipped permanent base.
 This aspect dictated that the aircraft also have a relatively short take off and landing length.

-Additionally, the Draken would need to be easily and competently maintainable by a small number of conscripted ground crew with possibly minimal training so robust and relatively simple systems which could be easily accessed were a must.
+The Draken would also need to be easily and competently maintainable by a small number of conscripted ground crew with possibly minimal training, so robust and relatively simple systems which could be easily accessed were a must.
 Also essential was that the aircraft spend a minimum amount of time on the ground between missions, the Draken had to be refueled and rearmed and put back into action in less than ten minutes.

 From a strictly Swedish standpoint, the aircraft had to be compatible with the country’s Stridsledning integrated air combat management network.
 Known as “STRIL” for short, the network was composed of early warning radars and ground control centres which controlled and guided aircraft to their targets.
 The Draken would be a component of the “STRIL 60” network which was activated in 1960 and remained in service through to the early 1990s.